Making Itemized Deductions on 1040 Schedule A

-For example, if you're a single filer and you had total itemized deductions of $7,350 in 2017, you'd be better off going to the trouble of itemizing because this takes $1,000 more off your taxable income than the $6,350 standard deduction.
-But if you qualify as head of household, you'd end up paying taxes on an additional $2,000 if you itemized —the difference between $7,350 in itemized deductions and the the $9,340 standard deduction you'd be entitled to claim for this filing status.
+For example, if you're a single filer and you had total itemized deductions of $13,000 in 2018, you'd be better off itemizing because this would take $1,000 more off your taxable income than the $12,000 standard deduction.
+But if you qualify as head of household, you'd end up paying taxes on an additional $5,000 if you itemized—the difference between $13,000 in itemized deductions and the $18,000 standard deduction you'd be entitled to claim for this filing status.

 When a Taxpayer Must Itemize Deductions

 Non-resident aliens must itemize.
-They're not eligible to take the standard deduction.
+They're not eligible to claim the standard deduction.

 What Expenses Can Be Itemized?

 The list of qualifying deductions is fairly extensive, and limitations apply to some of them.
-Generally, you can claim itemized deductions in the following categories, but some of these are subject to change as well under the pending legislation.
-And this list is by no means comprehensive.
-There are a few additional, less utilized itemized deductions.
+Generally, you can claim itemized deductions in the following categories.
+This list is by no means comprehensive.
+There are a few less utilized itemized deductions available as well.

 - Gifts to charity

 Medical and dental expenses include the cost of insurance premiums as long as your employer doesn't reimburse you for them, as well as certain qualifying medical and dental care costs.
-But you can only deduct the portion that exceeds 10 percent of your adjusted gross income (AGI) in 2018, but this is set to increase to 10 percent in 2019.
+You can deduct the portion that exceeds 7.5 percent of your adjusted gross income (AGI) in 2018, but this is set to increase to 10 percent in 2019.

-On the bright side, itemized deductions were limited through tax year 2017 when a taxpayer's AGI exceeds certain limits based on his filing status.
-These limits are sometimes called Pease limitations because Representative Donald Pease first authored the legislation that provides for them back in 1990.
+On the bright side, itemized deductions were limited through tax year 2017 when a taxpayer's AGI exceeded certain limits based on his filing status.
+These limits were sometimes called Pease limitations after Representative Donald Pease, who first authored the legislation that provides for them back in 1990.

 Tax laws change periodically and the above information may not reflect the most recent changes.
 Please consult with a tax professional for the most up-to-date advice.
 The information contained in this article is not intended as tax advice and it is not a substitute for tax advice.